JetBrains/qodana-action/README.md

       - name: 'Qodana Scan'
         uses: JetBrains/qodana-action@v4.2.2
         with:
-          linter: jetbrains/qodana-jvm
+          linter: jetbrains/qodana-jvm  # pick the needed linter – https://www.jetbrains.com/help/qodana/docker-images.html
 ```
+We recommend you to have a separated workflow file for Qodana, because [different jobs run in parallel](https://help.github.com/en/actions/getting-started-with-github-actions/core-concepts-for-github-actions#job).

 With the above workflow, Qodana will run on the main branch, release branches and on the pull requests coming to your repository.
 You will be able to see the results of the scan in the GitHub UI.

 ### Get a Qodana badge